Pitch angle (particle motion)

-Usage: particle motion
+Usage

 It is customary to discuss the direction a particle is heading by its pitch angle.
 A pitch angle of 0 degrees is a particle whose parallel motion is perfectly along the local magnetic field.
-In the northern hemisphere this particle would be heading down toward the Earth (and the opposite in the southern hemisphere).
-A pitch angle of 90 degrees is a particle that is locally mirroring (see: Magnetosphere particle motion).
+In the Northern Hemisphere this particle would be heading down toward the Earth (and the opposite in the Southern Hemisphere).
+A pitch angle of 90 degrees is a particle that is locally mirroring.

-Special case: equatorial pitch angle
+Special case

 The equatorial pitch angle of a particle is the pitch angle of the particle at the Earth's geomagnetic equator.
 This angle defines the loss cone of a particle.
 The loss cone is the set of angles where the particle will strike the atmosphere and no longer be trapped in the magnetosphere while particles with pitch angles outside the loss cone will mirror and continue to be trapped.

-Where $\alpha_0$ is the equatorial pitch angle of the particle, $B_0$ is the equatorial magnetic field strength, and $B_m$ is the field strength at the mirror point.
+Where $\alpha_0$ is the equatorial pitch angle of the particle, $B_0$ is the equatorial magnetic field strength at the surface of the earth, and $B_m$ is the field strength at the mirror point.
 Notice that this is independent of charge, mass, or kinetic energy.